cloudflare/cloudflare-docs/content/queues/learning/consumer-concurrency.md

 {{<Aside type="warning" header="Consumer concurrency and retried messages">}}

-Retrying messages with `.retry()` or calling `.retryAll()` on a batch will count as a failed invocation and cause the consumer to autoscale down.
+Retrying messages with `.retry()` or calling `.retryAll()` on a batch will count as a failed invocation and cause the consumer to cease any increase in autoscaling.
+Continued `.retry()` / `.retryAll()` invocations will cause the consumers autoscale down.
 If your consumer concurrency remains at 1 but your consumer's `max_concurrency` is something higher, it is usually due to messages being retried, preventing your consumer from scaling up.

 {{</Aside>}}